 Make sure you take a look at some of the amazing makers who have been taking part in the #meetthemakerweek challenge.
 So many lovely and unique ideas for Christmas presents from lots of creative small businesses!

-Or if you’re looking for a fun project, you can try our free iridescent anthrurium sugar flower tutorial.
-You can also sign up for our free sugar rose workshop coming up in January or join the waiting list for our 8-week Sugar Rose Artistry online course starting at the end of January.
-I’ll be sending out an exclusive special offer for everyone who has signed up on the waiting list.
-You’ll find all the links for these in our profile.
+If you’re looking for a fun project, you can try our free iridescent anthrurium sugar flower tutorial.
+You can also sign up for our free sugar rose workshop

 It’s been really fun taking part in the challenge.
 Thank you to everyone who has liked and commented on my posts over on instagram and thank you @joannehawker for organising it!